tylerlinquata/audio-downloader/README.md

 The application now combines audio downloads and sentence generation into a single streamlined workflow:

 1. Launch the application and go to the "Process Words" tab
-2. Enter Danish words (one per line) or load them from a text file using the "Load from File" button
+2. Enter Danish words (one per line) in the text area
 3. Configure your settings:
    - **Output Directory**: Where audio files will be saved
    - **Copy to Anki Media Folder**: Check this to automatically copy audio files to Anki